thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

-The Freebase Parallax UI, a research project by [David Huynh](https://davidhuynh.net/) from 2008, still is one of my favourite examples, nicely showing this current limitation and contrasting it with the potential a Linked Data approach can offer (even though he’s only using one large dataset in the example [[Freebase](http://freebase.com)]).
-Now, 7 years later we still can’t get answers like this from the market leaders in search and this lack of interoperability in many (most?) public datasets is also holding back entire disciplines (UX, UI, data vis) at large:
+The Freebase Parallax UI, a research project by [David Huynh](https://davidhuynh.net/) from 2008, still is one of my favourite examples, nicely showing this current limitation and contrasting it with the potential a Linked Data approach can offer (even though he's only using one large dataset in the example [[Freebase](http://freebase.com)]).
+Now, 7 years later we still can't get answers like this from the market leaders in search and this lack of interoperability in many (most?) public datasets is also holding back entire disciplines (UX, UI, data vis) at large: